 Attorney Kelly Cook Culbertson

 Kelly spends nearly all of her lawyering hours exclusively on Florida probate of one type or another, and, more often than not, on types rarely dealt with in the annals of the Southern Reporter.
-In ten (!) years since licensure in Florida and Pennsylvania, Kelly has handled rather a lot of cases, and specializes in non-standard cases, e.g. judicially-closed estates, incorrectly administered estates, and conservatorships for missing persons.
+In ten (!) years since licensure in Florida and Pennsylvania, Kelly has handled rather a lot of cases, and enjoys in non-standard cases, e.g. judicially-closed estates, incorrectly administered estates, and conservatorships for missing persons.
 She works often with genealogical research/ asset location companies, obtaining probate orders for the retrieval of assets from the Florida Bureau of Unclaimed Property.

 Kelly graduated from Case Western Reserve University School of Law in 2011, with honors in the International Law concentration, and the minor distinction of having survived several years of living in Cleveland.